Laparoscopic Gall Bladder Stone Surgery

 • Fibroids are cut and removed using surgical tools

-• Uterus is reconstructed using dissolvable sutures
+• Uterus is reconstructed with dissolvable sutures

 Recovery: